hydephp/develop/docs/digging-deeper/collections.md

 #### Using the Facade to Access the Collections

 Now for the fun part!
 We will use the `MarkdownCollection` facade to access all our files into a convenient object.
-The class is already aliased to the facade, so you don't need to use any namespaces.
+The class is registered with an alias, so you don't need to include any namespaces when in a Blade file.

 The general syntax to use the facade is as follows: